 If you are dealing with melasma (or any type of skin discoloration) and planning a wedding in six months or less, I can't promise you that incorporating Vitamin C into your skincare routine will make your discoloration 100% disappear by your wedding day.
 From personal experience, however, I do feel confident in saying that I believe skin discoloration can be noticeably lightened within that timeframe!

 Here are a few extremely up-close and unflattering Before-and-After views of my forehead that shows the difference using Vitamin C consistently for one year has made.
 These photos were taken in natural light with NO editing.
-(Obviously...otherwise that acne would be outta here.)
+Obviously...otherwise that acne would be outta here.
+(And speaking of acne, if you're struggling with congested skin and you're unsure whether it's acne, fungal acne, dermatitis, or some kind of whacked out combo of all three...I've been there!
+Be sure to check out this post for a crazy acne-centric before and after and an update on my skincare routine.)

 This post contains a mixture of generally helpful links + affiliate links.
 Read our disclosure here.